Index

 Sometimes a disclosure may seem less important to the way your organization makes decisions, but can be critical to how a potential investor weighs ESG performance from one company to the next.
 This means both internal and external considerations need to be incorporated into your materiality assessment.

-What’s Included in a TCFD Report?
+what’s included in a TCFD report?

 TCFD reports are meant to be narrative in order to provide a complete picture of your organization’s operations, ESG goals and performance in achieving these goals.
 It’s more than just a number crunching exercise.